s9w/Ginseng/README.md

 # Ginseng

 Ginseng is a web app for learning things with flashcards and spaced repetition.
 Think Anki, but different.
+Hosted on [eatginseng.com](http://www.eatginseng.com/).

-- 100% in browser client-side Javascript
+- 100% in browser client-side Javascript, built with [React](http://facebook.github.io/react/)
 - Data stored in single JSON file, sync over Dropbox
 - Freedom over review intervals.
 Not bound to "difficulty"
 - No fixed "deck" structure.
-Manage and filter by tags and profiles
+Dynamic profiles for grouping reviews
-- Native Markdown formatting and LaTeX support for content and templates
+- Native Markdown and LaTeX support for content and templates

 ## How it works
 The thing you want to learn/memorize is called an **info**.
 An info can contain two or more **entries** and any number of tags.
 If you learn Spanish, the entries could be the Spanish and spanish expression.
 Infos have a **type** which defines the number of entries as well as the **templates** which are used to display the info in the review mode.